slavomatas/dqn-navigation/Report.md

 ## Summary

- In this project I trained a DQN reinforcement learning agent to reach a score of +13 on average over 100 episodes in the Udacity Deep Reinforcement Learing Nanodegree Bananas environment.
-(A simplified version of the Banana Collectors Unity-ML environment.)
+ In this project I trained a DQN reinforcement learning agent to reach a score of +13 on average over 100 episodes in the Unity-ML environment.
  In this environment positive reward is accumulated by running into yellow "good" bananas and avoiding blue "bad" bananas which return -1 reward.
 An episode ends after a fixed interval of 300 steps.

-I have implemented several variants of DQN Agents and Deep Q-Networks
+I have implemented several variants of DQN Agents

 # 1. Basic DQN Agent with replay buffer